Current Page Path

 - Mirlyn Classic

-A guide to using Mirlyn Classic, the classic version of the University of Michigan Library Catalog.
+Tips for using Mirlyn Classic, a previous version of the University of Michigan Library Catalog.

 - Obtaining Copyright Permissions

-This guide explains how to obtain permission to use copyrighted works.
+Explains how to find copyright holders and get permission to use different copyrighted works.

 - Research Data: Finding, Managing, Sharing